cytfloar/serenajgu.github.io/index.markdown

 </style>

 ###### Hi there <i class="far fa-smile-beam"></i>
 <small>I am a Ph.D. applicant for admission in Fall 2025.
-I am interested in using computational modeling and a multi-method approach (neurocognitive tasks, neuroimaging, eye tracking, ecological momentary assessments) to identify transdiagnostic mechanisms of psychopathology, including but not limited to anxiety, mood, eating and related disorders.
+I am interested in using computational modeling and a multi-method approach (neurocognitive tasks, neuroimaging, ecological momentary assessments) to identify transdiagnostic mechanisms of psychopathology, including but not limited to anxiety, mood, eating and related disorders.
 </small>

 <small>